thisHermit/graph_ml_project/gakd/README.md

 ## Student Baseline
 - We use `GINE` model as the student baseline.
 The training script for the baseline models is `baseline.py`.
+- We used `Atom` and `Bond` Encoders for encoding node and bond features.
 - We trained the baseline with and without `Virtual Node Aggregation`.
 - The rest of the parameters are same for both experiments:
     - Number of runs: `5`